 \section{Entanglement generation}

-In this section we reveal that the two-photon state $\ket{\psi(\infty)}$ can be highly entangled in polarization and frequency if the transition dipole moments $\dip_1$ and $\dip_2$ of the interacting emitters are perpendicularly oriented.
+In this section we reveal that the two-photon state $\ket{\psi(\infty)}$ can be highly entangled in polarization and frequency if the transition dipole moments $\dip_1$ and $\dip_2$ of the interacting emitters are oriented perpendicularly to each other.
 Additionally, we show that the probability density of two-photon emission is maximized at the normal direction to these dipole moments.
-To this aim, we provide first an intuitive argument on the generation of entangled photons, which then we verify with the help of the analytical expression derived in Section \ref{Section:Model}.
+To this end, we provide first an intuitive argument on the generation of entangled photons, which then we verify with the help of the analytical expressions derived in Sec. \ref{Section:Model}.